 The Best Free-standing Pull up Bar

 The best power tower at any price with all things considered is the BodyCraft Total Training Power Tower.
 The handles are oversized and comfortable so support every workout.
 You also get a handy sit up station (gripped horizontal bar at the bottom), ab slings, a stability ball, and holder plus handy loops for optional power band attachments.
-In our humble opinion, you just can t get any more value from a power tower dollar per dollar!
+You just can't get any more value from a power tower dollar per dollar!